top of page

 Assault rifles

-Assault rifle were the most common type of weapon during the Soviet-Afghan war.
-Pretty much every soldier and officer had some AK variant assigned to him and big chunk of these service men had to actually use it from time to time.
-Luckily for modern day historians, collectors and reenactors, Soviet assault rifle arsenal was only represented by Kalashnikovs.
+Assault rifles were the most common type of weapon during the Soviet-Afghan war.
+Pretty much every soldier and officer had some AK variant assigned to him and a big chunk of these servicemen had to actually use it from time to time.
+Luckily for modern-day historians, collectors, and reenactors, the Soviet assault rifle arsenal was only represented by Kalashnikovs.
 However, there were some variations, so you need to collect them all!

 Machine guns